jfjlaros/simpleRPC/docs/usage.rst

    * - parameter
      - description
    * - 0
+     - Input / output class instance.
+   * - 1
      - Method one.
-   * - 1
+   * - 2
      - Documentation string of method one.
-   * - 2
+   * - 3
      - Method two.
-   * - 3
+   * - 4
      - Documentation string of method two.
    * - ...
      - ...